 which all work in similar ways, but Synvisc is generally the most

 Synvisc knee injections are used to help treat arthritis.
 The bones in the knee joint are lined by a layer of cartilage which cushions the joint and prevents friction.
 The joint also contains synovial fluid which lubricates the joint.
-With Arthritis, the cartilage thins and frays and the synovial fluid loses its viscosity.
-This causes increased friction on the knee bones which results in knee pain.
+With arthritis, the cartilage thins and frays and the synovial fluid loses its viscosity.
+This causes increased friction on the knee bones which results in pain.
 Cartilage has a poor blood supply which limits the healing process.

 Synvisc injections help to improve the lubrication and cushioning of the knee joint caused by the cartilage damage.
-They help the knee bones and cartilage to move more smoothly which reduces knee pain.
+They help the knee bones and cartilage to move more smoothly which reduces pain.
 It’s a bit like putting oil in your car to help lubricate it.
 Hyaluronan also helps to reduce inflammation which can help to protect the remaining cartilage from damage.
 The overall effect of this is a reduction in knee pain which leads to improved mobility and function.

 Synvisc knee injections should only be carried out by qualified doctor.

 Studies looking at Hyaluronan injections, such as Synvisc, vary in their results.
 Some show significant pain relief lasting up to 6 months, others show no effect when compared to placebo injections.
 The general consensus is that they have a short term relief but will need to be combined with other arthritis treatments for maximum benefit.
 It often takes a few weeks to notice any effect from Hyaluronan knee injections, so don’t worry if you don’t feel any benefit initially.

 Joint lubricant injections are most effective for people suffering from mild to moderate arthritis.
 Clinical trials have suggested that synvisc injections can delay or prevent the need for knee replacement surgery, but the evidence is still inconclusive at this time.